TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 121/Psalms 121.5.md

 ---

-Jehovah is thy keeper: Jehovah is thy shade upon thy right hand.
+Yahweh is your keeper.
+Yahweh is your shade on your right hand.